 - A. In order to meet our goal of serving consumers with greatest need in a cost effective manner and for the centralized referral system to work effectively, all HDM service providers and DAAS Intake Unit staff must follow the intake and referral instructions below.
 All consumers in need of home-delivered meals must be referred through the DAAS Intake Unit in order to fully capture the scale of need in the community. - 1.
 All professionals (e.g. social workers, discharge planners, physicians, etc.) can contact either the DAAS Intake Unit or the HDM service providers to request home-delivered meals.
 They can also submit online referral through ir2.sfgetcare.com.
 Self-referred consumers can contact DAAS Intake Unit or HDM service providers to request home-delivered meals. - 2.
 The DAAS Intake Unit staff will review pending HDM intakes submitted by community partners online and also initiate HDM Intakes in ir2.sfgetcare.com.
-Eligible referrals will be placed on the waiting list that will populate in CaGetCare. - 3.
-The HDM service provider's staff must submit HDM referrals via ir2.sfgetcare.com or by calling DAAS Intake.
+Eligible referrals will be placed on the waiting list that will populate in CaGetCare.

+- 3. The HDM service provider's staff must submit HDM referrals via ir2.sfgetcare.com or by calling DAAS Intake.
 Don't go into CaGetCare to create the referral by changing the consumer's status because it will create erroneous data in the HDM Waiting List.
-If the consumer is in critical condition and needs emergency service, the referent should call DAAS Intake with such request.

-OOA PM#17 rev 022618 Final.docx Page 9 of 13

-4. The DAAS Intake Unit staff will review emergency requests to determine if the request meets the emergency meal criteria stated in Section III.B.2.
-The DAAS Intake supervisor will send an email alert to home-delivered meal providers who serve consumer's area and ask if they can serve an emergency meal.
-Meal providers must respond within two hours to accept the consumer as an emergency service, otherwise it will be referred to the DAAS-funded emergency meal contractor.

-If meal providers do not respond to an email alert for ER meals within two hours, DAAS intake will notify the emergency meal contractor.
+If the consumer is in critical condition and needs emergency service, the referent should call DAAS Intake with such request. - 4.
+The DAAS Intake Unit staff will review emergency requests to determine if the request meets the emergency meal criteria stated in Section III.B.2.
+The DAAS Intake staff will send an email alert to home-delivered meal providers who serve consumer's area and ask if they can serve an emergency meal.
+Meal providers must respond within two hours to accept the consumer as an emergency service, otherwise it will be referred to the DAAS-funded emergency meal contractor. - a.
+If meal providers do not respond to an email alert for ER meals within two hours, DAAS intake will notify the emergency meal contractor. - b.
 Emergency meal requests approved by DAAS Intake will be coded as "Yes-DAAS Clearinghouse Approved" in the Emergency Request field.
 These intakes will be shown in red text with a score of "E-CS" and prioritized at the top of the waitlist.
-Any agency can enroll a consumer for an emergency request.

-Requests for temporary emergency service through the IHSS Care Transitions Program will be coded as "Yes-CTP Emergency Meal" in the Emergency Request field and shown on the waitlist with a score of "E- CTP."
-Only the OOA Contractor for Emergency Meal service should enroll these consumers.

-5. In order to accommodate consumers on the waiting list and serve consumers with the greatest needs, HDM providers must adhere to the quarterly reassessment requirements and evaluate the delivery capacity for each HDM route at least on a quarterly basis.
+Any agency can enroll a consumer for an emergency request. - c.
+Requests for temporary emergency service through the IHSS Care Transitions Program will be coded as "Yes-CTP Emergency Meal" in the Emergency Request field and shown on the waitlist with a score of "E-CTP."
+CTP will provide up to 14 days of meals.
+DAAS Intake will inform HDM provider with authorization if client needs to extend services (up to total service 60 days).
+Only the OOA Contractor for Emergency Meal service should enroll these consumers. - d.
+Transitioning Emergency HDM clients: After 60 days of meal service, if client is still eligible for and needs meals, the HDM provider can transition the client from Emergency or CTP to the regular HDM program for seniors or AWD. - 5.
+In order to accommodate consumers on the waiting list and serve consumers with the greatest needs, HDM providers must adhere to the quarterly reassessment requirements and evaluate the delivery capacity for each HDM route at least on a quarterly basis.
 The number of openings a home-delivered meal provider has is based on the number of meals contracted with DAAS-OOA.